 Operational decisions have to be made on more than a wish.
 Resources are always working at full stretch and costs have to be controlled.
 Resolving arrears in-house used to mean a large workforce on the phones doing everything from taking payments and negotiating arrangements to talking through simple problems or registering a disclosure of vulnerable circumstances.

 “I think the traditional DCA model is under real pressure”

 Digital-first collections is changing this relationship.
 By serving more customers with a light touch digital approach early in the process, the cost and return on in-house collections can align more favourably.
 Meanwhile, priority calls can be answered more quickly and resolved without the time pressures that existed pre-digital.

-Maximising lighter touch collections
+Maximising lighter touch collections and context-sensitive collections

 Reputation, reputation, reputation